Q&A: Authors Unleashed

 Now, I work in the Level 2 facility at Santa Fe with men, and sometimes also at the women’s facility in Grants, as a facilitator of the Alternatives to Violence Program.
 It’s a series of three intensive, 20 hour weekend workshops providing experiences learning tools to respond non-violently.
 The program is based on a core concept that we all have within us a transforming power that allows us to change patterns or habits.
 The workshop offers tools for accessing that power and using it to respond in new, less violent, ways.

-H. What brought you to New Mexico?
+H. What brought you to

 N. I was living in Boston, headed for Maine as my next – and final – destination, when I came to a point in my life that required a step back and some reflection about choices.
 I was doing watercolor painting then, and remembered the desert colors from my train trip across the U.S. on the way to Vietnam.
 I thought to go out to Phoenix where my father had cousins I’d never met.
 Instead I came to Santa Fe because my college friend (the one who now has Parkinson’s) and his wife had just arrived there and were starting up a theater.
 They said I’d like Santa Fe better than Phoenix, and they were right.
 I spent a month, including driving out on the Navajo reservation, and then went back to Boston to move forward with my life there.
 When that effort fell apart, I packed up and drove out here to the desert, which takes me out of myself in the same way the ocean did, in Maine.